Single Tooth Replacement With an Implant

 Once the post and abutment are secure, we will take an impression of the area.
 Our laboratory technicians will use this impression to fabricate your final crown.
 This process typically takes several weeks to complete.
 In the meantime, we may give you a temporary crown to protect your implant.

 Once your porcelain or zirconia crown is ready, we can schedule your final appointment.
 During this time, we will remove the temporary and check the margins of your permanent restoration.
 We may need to make some last minute adjustments to ensure the perfect fit.
-Once we are satisfied with the fit, we will permanently bond the crown to your implant post.
+Once we are satisfied with the fit, we will use dental bonding to permanently bond the crown to your implant post.

 Schedule a Consultation Appointment